drakethomas33/django-project-skeleton/README.md

 django-project-skeleton
 =======================

-My preferred Django project template, very strongly influenced by the great [twoscoops repository](https://github.com/twoscoops/django-twoscoops-project) with some slight restructuring.
+My preferred Django project template, very strongly influenced by the great [twoscoops repository](https://github.com/twoscoops/django-twoscoops-project).

-In particular, this template is specifically geared towards Django apps to be run on Heroku.
+That said, that project was meant to be used with Django 1.6, and this is updated to run with 1.9.9.
+Also, this template is specifically geared towards Django apps to be run on Heroku.

 The below command will create a new directory based on the project skeleton: